 Telehealth: Patient’s digital medical record not checked

-- A patient subscribes to a GP consultation app service.
+- A patient subscribes to a physician consultation app service.
 The app provider uses a network of freelance doctors one of whom fails to check the patient’s allergy history contained in the digital records held by the app service.
 The patient has a fatal reaction to the penicillin based antibiotic prescribed by the doctor during the virtual consultation.
 The app provider and doctor would both be at risk of a medical malpractice liability claim.

 mHealth: App misses signs of skin cancer